Activision Blizzard CEO addresses employees on layoffs, potential departure in ‘fireside chat’

 The chat lasted for 16 minutes, despite being billed to employees as a half-hour conversation.
 Kotick was seven minutes late and wrapped up the conversation early, saying he believed completing the deal with Microsoft would be a great journey.

-A Blizzard employee who requested anonymity said they are optimistic about the deal with Microsoft but remain wary of Kotick.
+A Blizzard employee who spoke on the condition of anonymity said they are optimistic about the deal with Microsoft but remain wary of Kotick.

 “All the fear and anger felt is still tied up in Bobby Kotick and what harm he will inflict until the torch is passed to Microsoft,” the Blizzard employee said.
-“He likened Activision to be as important as his children and I feel like he will not let go of it.
-With no mention of the strike, the lawsuit, or any of the continuing issues, there may as well have not been a Q&A at all.
+“He likened Activision to be as important as his children, and I feel like he will not let go of it.
+With no mention of the strike, the lawsuit or any of the continuing issues, there may as well have not been a Q&A at all.
 We could’ve read a press release and slept an extra 15 minutes.”

 Phil Spencer, head of Xbox and now CEO of Microsoft Gaming, told The Post in an interview this week that before announcing the acquisition, Xbox worked with the Activision team and looked at how culture problems were being addressed.